DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Here, Rinne!"

-Kay pulled her in, without waiting.
+Kai pulled her in, without waiting.

 "Can you run?"